hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 ## Credentialed Access

-For most data storage within the HyTEST workflows, access will not be anonymous.
+For some data storage within the HyTEST workflows, access will not be anonymous.
 Permissions are set by the owners of that data, using credentials assigned to an AWS 'profile'.

-Profile credentials are usually stored outside of the Python program (typically in a master file in your ``HOME` folder on the compute/jupyter server).
+Profile credentials are usually stored outside of the Python program (typically in a master file in your `HOME` folder on the compute/jupyter server).
 You need to have this set up beforehand, and is usually achieved by copying specific credential files into the right spot.
 A common mechanism to handle the profile configuration is with the `aws` [command line interface](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html).